riichi/chombo.club/en/about.md

 * Mateusz Maćkowski — President of the Board
 * Aleksandra Malarz — Vice President of the Board
 * Dawid Bronowicki — Member of the Board
-* Michał Herda — Member of the Board
 * Szymon Nowicz — Member of the Board
 * Aleksander Orlikowski — Member of the Board
+* Anna Szatan — Member of the Board
+* Michał Tkaczyk — Member of the Board

 ### Audit Committee

 * Rafał Burczyński — Chairman of the Audit Committee
 * Konrad Górka — Member of the Audit Committee
 * Marek Grzelak — Member of the Audit Committee

+### Honorary Members

+* Michał Herda

 ## Leaflet